-For over twenty years he was full time Professor of Bible at Leo Baeck College, where he is currently Emeritus Professor of Bible.
+For over forty years he was full time Professor of Bible at Leo Baeck College, where he is currently Emeritus Professor of Bible.
+He was Principal of the College from 1985-2005.
 During that time he was also a Visiting Professor at the Kirchliche Hochschule, Wuppertal (1992, 1994, 1995, 2004, 2011); at the Carl von Ossietsky University of Oldenburg, Summer Semester, 1999; he was the first Schalom ben Chorin Professor of Jewish Studies, Universities of Wuerzburg and Augsburg, 2008; he has had an annual appointment as Visiting Research Professor at Seinan Gakuin University, Fukuoka, Japan, 2010-2018.

 His areas of research include Hebrew Biblical narrative and poetry, and Jewish Biblical interpretation.